 “In any case, the VOA under Tomlinson began to broadcast hard-hitting, real information and criticism.
 Reagan spoke about how private property owners cared for their land to produce profitably and for the long term, unlike government.
 After that, I hammered away at explaining why Americans were rich and Russians were poor, for this reason.
 Tomlinson also unleashed the East European refugees to broadcast.
 A Polish friend of mine even started a talk show for listeners inside Poland to call into.

 His New York Times obituary doesn’t mention how Tomlinson reformed the VOA and made it into a dynamic force for freedom.
 Nor, of course, does it explain that Ken Tomlinson was one of the architects of the collapse of communism.
-Rather, it almost completely dwells on infighting and criticism of him in later years about his disputes with PBS and public television.”
+Rather, it almost completely dwells on infighting and criticism of him in later years and about his disputes with PBS and public television.”

 Jon Utley also mentions the role of Ed Warner, a former Time editor, hired to oversee all the special programs.